Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Newfoundland dog breed outdoors

-If you’re looking for a new family dog, one of the most critical factors is deciding whether a breed is aggressive.
-So, if Newfoundlands are on your list of potential pets, you’ll be relieved to find out Newfoundlands are not aggressive.
-On the contrary, they’re known to be the gentle giants of the canine world and make wonderful rescue and family dogs.
+If you’re looking for a new family dog, temperament is an important factor to consider.
+So, if Newfoundlands are on your list of potential pets, you’ll be relieved to find out Newfoundlands are known for their calm and gentle nature.
+They’re known to be the gentle giants of the canine world and make wonderful rescue and family dogs.

 Newfoundlands, also affectionately known as Newfies, are friendly, loving, and great with kids.
 Like any dog, a Newfie’s behavior depends significantly on training, socialization, and health.
 So, let’s look closely at Newfies and what you should know if they are exhibiting aggressive behaviors.